Skip to main content

 • Green or black streaks are usually algae growing on rough scale.

-3. Rough or Pitted Tile Surfaces
+3. Dull or Cloudy Tile Appearance

-5. Cleaning No Longer Works
+3. Cleaning No Longer Works

 Professional removing stains from dirty swimming pool tile